Frequently Asked Questions

 What happens in therapy?

-I typically try to end each session, if applicable, with a concrete step you can take to make a meaningful change in your life.
-This step will be directly related to what we’ve been exploring together that day and we will work together to come up with something that is realistic for you to attempt.
+I typically try to end each session, if applicable, with a concrete action step you can take to make a meaningful change in your life.
+This step will be directly related to what we’ve been exploring together that session and we will work together to come up with something that is realistic for you to attempt.

 How long do I need to be in therapy?